Mineral County, West Virginia: Libraries

 Mineral County is home to the Keyser-Mineral County public library.
 It was a product of the Works Progress Administration and opened in 1937.
 In 1962 in moved to a larger location, in the building formerly occupied by the Farmers and Merchants bank.
 The library is funded by the West Virginia Library Commission, Mineral County Court, and Keyser City Council.
 In addition to the main branch in Keyser, the library also has branches in Burlington and Fort Ashby.

+There is also the Piedmont Public Library that is a County United Way agency.
+The library is funded by County United Way and West Virginia Library Commission.